jcoreio/apollo-magic-refetch/README.md

 ## Current limitations

-Interfaces and union types are not supported yet.
+* Interfaces and union types are not supported yet.
 This means if they are anywhere in your results, this library may fail to refetch when it should.

-Also, lists of lists are not supported, if for whatever reason you are using lists of lists in your schema (I haven't even checked if this is possible).
+* Lists of lists are not supported yet.

 ## ES environment requirements